Diagnosing AI Explanation Methods with Folk Concepts of Behavior: The Narratives of AI Explanation Methods

 \subsection{Natural-language Generation (a.k.a.
 Abstractive Rationales)}

-\noindentparagraph{\textbf{Mechanism.}} Models generating ``rationalizations'' as natural-language explanations~\cite{ehsan-et-al-2018-rationalization,DBLP:journals/corr/abs-2010-12762,narang-et-al-2020-wt5} learn from human-written explanations to produce a natural text from the AI model's hidden representation, attempting to justify their actions similarly to the way that a human would explain their own behavior~\cite{DBLP:journals/corr/abs-2102-12060}.
+\noindentparagraph{\textbf{Mechanism.}} Models generating ``rationalizations'' as natural-language explanations~\cite{ehsan-et-al-2018-rationalization,DBLP:journals/corr/abs-2010-12762,narang-et-al-2020-wt5} learn from human-written explanations to produce a natural text from the AI model's hidden representation, attempting to justify their actions, inspired by the way that a human would explain their own behavior~\cite{DBLP:journals/corr/abs-2102-12060}.

-\noindentparagraph{\textbf{Function.}} This class of explanations attempts to communicate what the model is representing in natural language, therefore they communicate the model's \textit{internal representation}.
-Note that this is a very similar function to \textit{concept attribution} (\Cref{subsec:concept-function}).
+\noindentparagraph{\textbf{Folk concepts.}} This class of explanations attempts to communicate what the model is representing in natural language, therefore they communicate the model's \textit{internal representation}.
+Note that this is a very similar narrative function to \textit{concept attribution} (\Cref{subsec:concept-function}).
 The medium of natural-language communication may reinforce anthropomorphic bias in comparison to other mediums~\cite{ehsan2021-ai-experts-explanation-perception}.

 \noindentparagraph{\textbf{Demonstration.}} Continuing the \textit{whiskers attribution} example from \Cref{fig:concept-whiskers}, such a model may generate the explanation: ``\textit{Because it has whiskers}'', ``\textit{because it has stripes}'' or even ``\textit{because it eats meat}'' as a rationalization.